SuriyaPradeep/DSA_Questions/README.md

 Input: n = 2, trust = [[1,2]]
 Output: 2

+35.Valid Sudoku:-Determine if a 9 x 9 Sudoku board is valid.
+Only the filled cells need to be validated according to the following rules:
+Each row must contain the digits 1-9 without repetition.
+Each column must contain the digits 1-9 without repetition.
+Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without repetition.
+Note:
+A Sudoku board (partially filled) could be valid but is not necessarily solvable.
+Only the filled cells need to be validated according to the mentioned rules.

 ## Strings
 1.Valid Palindrome:-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.
 Given a string s, return true if it is a palindrome, or false otherwise.